Molecular medicine is looking for answers ...

-... to the major medical questions."
+... on the big medical issues.

 Master’s Programme in Molecular Medicine